File integrity monitoring is the practice of watching important files for unexpected creation, deletion, or modification.

 File integrity monitoring is not the same as a general anti-malware tool.
 It is more focused on detecting unexpected changes to selected files rather than classifying all software behavior.

 It is also different from ordinary change management records.
-A change ticket may say a change was planned.
-File integrity monitoring helps verify what actually changed on the system.
+A change ticket may say a change was planned, but file integrity monitoring helps verify what actually changed on the system and whether it matches the approved window.